MerginMaps/mobile/docs/developers/manual_test_plan.md

 - [ ] Project can be deleted

 # Sync
+- [ ] Project status is shown correctly for local changes
-- [ ] Project state is shown correctly
+- [ ] Project status is shown correctly for remote changes
 - [ ] Changes can be displayed correctly
 - [ ] Changes from the device can be synced
 - [ ] Changes from upstream can be synced